BTC, ETH, BNB, SOL, ADA, XRP, LUNA, AVAX, DOT, DOGE

 DOGE / USDT

-If this narrow range trade resolves to the downside, the pair could slide to $ 0.13 and a break below this level could result in a decline to $ 0.10.
+A breakout and close above $ 0.19 will indicate that the bulls have absorbed the supply.
+That could initiate a recovery to $ 0.22 and if this level is crossed, the DOGE / USDT pair could hit the 200-day SMA ($ 0.23).

-Conversely, if the bulls push and hold the price above the 20-day EMA, the pair could rally to $ 0.19.
-This level may again act as a stiff resistance, but if it is crossed, the pair could start a strong recovery to $ 0.22.
+The bulls will have to overcome this hurdle to signal the start of a sustained bullish move.
+Alternatively, if the price turns down and breaks below the 20-day EMA, it will suggest an advantage to the bears.
+Then the pair could slide towards the strong support at $ 0.15.

-The views and opinions expressed here are solely those of the author and do not necessarily reflect the views of Cointelegraph.com.
-Every investment and business move involves risk, you should do your own research when making a decision.
+The views and opinions expressed here are solely those of the author and do not necessarily reflect the views of Cointelegraph.
+Every investment and commercial movement involves a risk.
+You should do your own research when making a decision.

 Keep reading: